 In 2000, Benjamin Warf sold his house and a small farm in Kentucky and left his position as Chief of Pediatric Neurosurgery at the University of Kentucky.

 After giving away most of their possessions, Warf, his six children, and his wife boarded a plane for Uganda, believing they were leaving the United States for good.
 Read more about building neurosurgical care in the heart of Africa.

 A second chance for a baby with a life-threatening brain cyst

 From the pediatric intensive care unit at their local hospital Liam Hammond’s parents searched for the best surgeon to treat their son, who was diagnosed with a large cyst that was pushing on his brainstem.
-They found Boston Children’s Neurosurgeon-in-Chief, Alan Cohen, who successfully removed the cyst and treated his hydrocephalus.
+They found Boston Children’s pediatric neurosurgeon, Alan Cohen, MD, who successfully removed the cyst and treated his hydrocephalus.
 Read more here.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”